 Compared to Other Savings Accounts

-The Personal Capital Cash account is a unique savings solution.
+The Empower Cash account is a unique savings solution.

 And yes, the program can strengthen your savings and improve your financial life.
 But how does it compare to a traditional savings?

 A higher interest rate certainly makes this program attractive, as it can put your savings goals within reach.
 Yet, there are a few things to consider before opening this account.